 In addition, a state-of-the-art hydrological model coupled with human activity modules, namely the WaterGAP Global Hydrological Model (WGHM), was employed to provide independent simulations of GWSA.
 WaterGAP (Water-Global Assessment and Prognosis) is developed by the University of Frankfurt to quantify water storage, water resources, and water use at the global scale.
 GWSA simulations from the most recent version, i.e., WaterGAP v2.2e (Schmied et al., 2024), were used in this study.

 Detailed information of data utilized in this study is listed in Table 1.
-Taking into account the spatiotemporal attributes of diverse datasets, this study was conducted over global land areas excluding Antarctica (60º S–90º N) at a 0.5º0.5º spatial resolution, spanning the period from January 2000 to December 2019.
-(Hu et al., 2013; Ruan et al., 2025)Datasets with coarser resolutions were harmonized to 0.5º0.5º by using bilinear interpolation.
+Taking into account the spatial coverage and temporal span of diverse datasets, this study was conducted over global land areas excluding Antarctica (60º S–90º N), spanning the period from January 2000 to December 2019.
+The spatial resolution of these gridded datasets varied significantly, ranging from 0.083º0.083º to 1.25º0.9375º.
+As a compromise, a uniform spatial resolution of 0.5º0.5º was adopted for this study.
+For datasets with resolution finer than 0.5º0.5º, e.g., 0.1º0.1º, the raw data can be upscaled by averaging the values within every non-overlapping 5×5 pixel block.
+For datasets with resolution coarser than 0.5º0.5º, e.g., 1º1º, scale harmonization was achieved by applying bilinear interpolation.
+Bilinear interpolation incorporates the values of the four surrounding pixels, producing a smoother output than nearest neighbour interpolation (Hu et al., 2013; Ruan et al., 2025).
+Therefore, it is more appropriate for continuous data, such as soil moisture data used in this study.

 Table 1.
 Detailed descriptions of data utilized for generating igGWSA.